On this page

-I need a double degree or post graduate qualification to be eligible.
+Do I need a double degree or post graduate qualification to be eligible?

 Our minimum requirement is now a bachelor’s level qualification.
-If we employ you, and you’re keen to do further study down the track, we can explore this with you.
+If you become a MFAT graduate, and you’re keen to do further study down the track, we can explore this with you.

-As long as you have a genuine interest in the work we do, we’ll consider any bachelor’s degree.
-We’re keen to see the different skills applicants provide.
+We're keen to see different skills from a mix of academic backgrounds, so, as long as you have a genuine interest in the work we do, we’ll consider any bachelor’s degree.

-It’s an advantage if you have language skills from a country where MFAT has a presence, but it’s not compulsory for employment with us.
-If you’re interested in learning another language, opportunities are available.
+It’s an advantage if you have language skills from a country where MFAT has a presence; you might even speak Te Reo or a Pacific language at home, but it’s not compulsory.
+Opportunities are available if you’re interested in learning another language.

-I need to have graduated within the last 3 years.
+Do I need to have graduated within the last 3 years?

-No, in fact we don’t have a time limit on when you graduated.
-The only restriction is that you have less than 3 years' work experience in a similar role, e.g. policy, legal, some other public sector roles.
+No you don't - in fact we don’t have a time limit on when you graduated.
+The only condition is that you have less than 3 years' work experience.

 Email us at firstname.lastname@example.org